lbacaj/freewrite-llm/README.md

 ## Installation

+### Option 1: Download Pre-built App (Coming Soon)
+1. Go to the [Releases](../../releases) page
-1. Download the latest release from [Releases](../../releases)
+2. Download the latest `.dmg` or `.zip` file
-2. Drag `freewrite.app` to your Applications folder
+3. Drag `freewrite.app` to your Applications folder
-3. Launch and start writing!
+4. Launch and start writing!

+*Note: Pre-built releases are coming soon.
+For now, please build from source.*

+### Option 2: Build from Source
+See the "Building from Source" section below.

 ## Using AI Features